2026 BC Lions season

-The 2026 BC Lions season is scheduled to be the 68th season for the team in the Canadian Football League (CFL) and their 72nd overall.
-The Lions will play two regular season home games outside of Vancouver due to the 2026 FIFA World Cup games being hosted by BC Place Stadium from June 13, 2026, to July 7, 2026.
+The 2026 BC Lions season is the 68th season for the team in the Canadian Football League (CFL) and their 72nd overall.
+The Lions will attempt to qualify for the playoffs for the fifth straight year and win their seventh Grey Cup championship.
+The team played two early regular season home games outside of Vancouver due to the 2026 FIFA World Cup games being hosted by BC Place Stadium from June 13, 2026, to July 7, 2026.

-The 2026 CFL season is scheduled to be the second season for Buck Pierce as the team's head coach and the second season for Ryan Rigmaiden as the team's general manager.
+The 2026 CFL season is the second season for Buck Pierce as the team's head coach and the second season for Ryan Rigmaiden as the team's general manager.

-The Lions will host their training camp at Hillside Stadium in Kamloops for the 16th consecutive season.
+The Lions hosted their training camp at Hillside Stadium in Kamloops for the 16th consecutive season.

 Offseason

-CFL National Draft
+CFL Canadian draft

-The 2026 CFL draft is scheduled to take place in the spring of 2026.
-The Lions are scheduled to have seven selections in the eight-round draft after trading their second-round selection to the Toronto Argonauts for Dejon Allen and swapping a second-round pick for a third-round in the Vernon Adams trade.
+The 2026 CFL draft took place on April 28, 2026.
+The Lions had seven selections in the eight-round draft after trading their second-round selection to the Toronto Argonauts for Dejon Allen and swapping a second-round pick for a third-round in the Vernon Adams trade.
+Not including traded picks or forfeitures, the team selected seventh in each round of the draft, after finishing second in the 2025 league standings.